Hoichoi: Unlimited: Plot

-Problems ensures more when their wives, get to know about it.
+More problems ensue when their wives get to know about it.
 And they arrive in Tashkent, staying in the same hotel.
 So they decided to flee to Bukhara.
 But another problem raises, as Indian Government has sent the RAW supported by local police to arrest them.
-As they are about to flee, they are almost caught by their wives,Police,and RAW.
-And a chaotic chase takes place.
+As they are about to flee, they are almost caught by their wives, Police, and RAW.
+A chaotic chase takes place.
 At last they all are rescued by Lola and they successfully reach Bukhara.
 In Bukhara all are in dismay how to leave Uzbekistan.
 As they have been framed as hijackers, especially Ajam who is considered by media as leader.
 Animesh(Air Force Veteran)suggests to get inside the hijacked aircraft, rescue the passengers and prove their innocence.
 With the help of Lola and Uzbekistan Army.
 They finally get inside the Aircraft through Cargo compartment.
 Unfortunately, Bijon gets fainted after he accidentally hits his head.
 In the cargo compartment, they successfully nab one of them, who surprisingly carrying a fake rifle.
 As rest of the hijackers are nabbed and passengers are rescues.
 The leader terrorist opens fire on the group.
 Lola gets shot, while guarding to save Kumar.
 After the terrorist runs out of ammunition.
 Kumar takes him down in hand to hand combat and gets him arrested.

 After reaching Kolkata, they all receive a Hero's welcome by the State Government and the media.
 Where they are declared as RAW agents.
 The film ends as all the husband reconcile with wives and declared heroes.
 Bijon's both wives decide to stay together because of his heroism, when asked, about his other marriages he replies "I can get married due to various reasons".
 And they all happily leave.